v5.0 / 2026-04-07

 5:1 11:2 18:3 26:4 35:5

-For this weapon system, seeker weapons within 5 hexes of the firer require 1 hit to destroy, seekers within 11 hexes require 2 hits to destroy, and so on.
-If the Gunnery@Targeting roll yielded 3 hits, then one hit each could be allocated to three seekers 4 hexes away; or, one to a seeker 3 hexes away and two hits to another seeker 9 hexes away; or, all three hits could be allocated to single seeker 15 hexes away.
+For this weapon system, seekers within 5 hexes of the firer require 1 hit to destroy, seekers within 11 hexes require 2 hits to destroy, and so on.
+If the Gunnery@5 roll yielded 3 hits, then one hit each could be allocated to three seekers 4 hexes away; or, one to a seeker 3 hexes away and two hits to another seeker 9 hexes away; or, all three hits could be allocated to single seeker 15 hexes away.
 Antimatter torpedoes always cost twice the normal amount of hits to destroy as standard seekers.
-Interceptor weapons never incur reactor stress.
+Interceptor weapons never incur reactor Heat.

 Torpedoes